More Thoughts

 For some reason, this is an oft-overlooked area of investigation, but if it’s done right can allow you to hone in on specific areas that trip up or disengage users.
 I’ve found that it’s often surprising for our customers how little a user will understand and absorb while navigating to an end goal and can really highlight the need for careful user journey design.

-take the good with the bad
+Take the good with the bad

-Putting those traffic behaviour and research data insights in front of your development team will mean they can help you work to the strengths of your previous website and avoid the issues of the past.
+Putting those traffic behaviours and research data insights in front of your development team will mean they can help you work to the strengths of your previous website and avoid the issues of the past.

-out with the old, in with the new
+Out with the old, in with the new

 Now that you’ve understood how your current website performs, it’s time to start planning for the new one.
 So start planning in the right place.
 Often people will go straight into visual requirements like “fresh, clean, good use of white space, the buttons have to pop”, and on and on.
 Apart from being vague and clichéd, it’s not the place to start.